It's all about transporting goods

 Establishing Traffic Patterns (*.pdf) - {Where are We going?}

-"Operations" is actually an inclusive term covering two distinct but related requirements: 1-Profitably forwarding lading without damage, while 2-preventing traffic snarls and accidents.
+"Operations" is actually an inclusive term covering two distinct but related requirements: 1-Profitably forwarding lading without damage, while 2-Preventing traffic accidents and reducing snarls.

 Better Fidelity

-If you are a prototype modeler, you should slowly incorporate your prototypes era appropriate Operating methods in a phased manner.
+If you are a prototype modeler, you should slowly incorporate your prototypes era appropriate Operating methods in a phased manner, as just one more modeling layer of prototype fidelity.
 For the most part on your model (unless it will add a desirable quirk), you should ignore your prototype railroads governmental and union compliance burdens.

-If you are a freelance modeler, you should consider selectively incorporating some prototypical Operating methods (or your own interpretation of these methods) intended for high-density traffic management, in order to ease the burden on your layout users.
+If you are a freelance modeler, you should consider selectively incorporating some prototypical Operating methods (or more probably, your own interpretation of these methods imposed by your layouts plant) intended for high-density traffic management (almost all layouts have too much traffic for their size), in order to ease the burden on your layout users.
+These enhancements do not have to be exclusively drawn from mainstream prototype Operating solutions.

 New Layouts